19hours/sg-statutes/Acts/Casino Control Act.md

 (a) the information is false or misleading in a material particular; and

-(b) he knows that it is false or misleading in a material particular or is reckless as to whether it is.
+(b) he knows that it is false or misleading in a material particular or is reckless as to whether it is so.

 (2) A person who —